teamtypie/auto-typer-intervals/README.md

 # AutoTyper with Random Intervals

-I had this AutoTyper commissioned as I was looking for something to auto type a set amount of text at different random intervals.
-I also wanted to add the functionality of modifying the thresholds of the intervals.
+I had this AutoTyper commissioned as I was looking for something to auto type a set amount of text at set intervals.
+I also wanted to add the functionality of adding some aspect of randomness to the intervals with thresholds.
 This open source project is free under the GNU General Public Licsense version 3 and supports Windows 10 only.

 If you enjoyed this application, please consider buying me a coffee.
 Thank you for your support!